 Do

-• Tailor every letter to the specific job posting and company.
-Reuse structure, not content.
+- Tailor every letter to the specific job posting and company.
+Reuse your structure, not your content.

-• Lead with your strongest qualification rather than burying it in the second paragraph.
+- Lead with your strongest qualification rather than burying it in the second or third paragraph.

-• Use numbers to quantify accomplishments whenever possible.
-Percentages, dollar amounts, team sizes, and timelines all work.
+- Use numbers to quantify accomplishments whenever possible.
+Percentages, dollar amounts, team sizes, and timelines all strengthen your case.

-• Name the role in your opening sentence so there is no ambiguity about which position you are targeting.
+- Name the role in your opening sentence so there is zero ambiguity about which position you are targeting.

 Don't

-• Copy your resume into paragraph form.
-The cover letter should add new context, not repeat bullet points.
+- Copy your resume into paragraph form.
+The cover letter should add new context, not restate bullet points.

-• Use cliches like "I am a team player" or "I think outside the box."
+- Use cliches like "I am a team player," "I think outside the box," or "I am passionate about excellence."
 These phrases are filler.

-• Apologize for gaps or weaknesses.
-If something needs addressing, frame it as a positive transition, not an excuse.
+- Apologize for gaps or weaknesses.
+If something needs addressing, frame it as a deliberate transition, not an excuse.

-• Write more than one page unless the posting explicitly requests it.
+- Write more than one page unless the posting explicitly requests a longer format.

-• Send a generic letter with placeholder text like "[Company Name]" still visible.
+- Send a generic letter with placeholder text like "[Company Name]" still visible.
+This happens more often than you would think.

-• Forget to proofread.
-One typo in a cover letter is more damaging than five typos in a longer document.
+- Forget to proofread.
+One typo in a cover letter is more damaging than several in a longer document because the letter is short enough that errors are impossible to miss.

 How to Adapt Your Cover Letter for Different Situations